 Ross Middleton joined Glenbow’s Board in 2018 and currently serves as a member of the Audit/Investment Committee.
 As the lead of BCG’s Calgary office and BCG Canada’s Energy Practice, Ross acts as a senior advisor to executive teams in the oil & gas, mining, and utilities sectors on their strategic agenda.
 Ross is presently a Board Member of Tourism Calgary and of Beakerhead – an organization devoted to nurturing a passion for science.
 Ross is also a member of a CEO Roundtable refreshing Calgary’s economic strategy in partnership with Calgary Economic Development.

 Kent Monkman joined Glenbow’s Board in 2018 and currently serves as a member of the Collections & Access Committee.
-Kent is a Canadian artist of Cree ancestry who is well known for his provocative reinterpretations of romantic North American landscapes.
+Kent is an interdisciplinary Cree artist who is well known for his provocative reinterpretations of romantic North American landscapes.
 He has created memorable site-specific performances and installations at the McMichael Canadian Art Collection, The Royal Ontario Museum, the Smithsonian’s National Museum of the American Indian, Compton Verney, the Denver Art Museum and most recently at the Metropolitan Museum in New York.
 His award-winning short film and video works have screened at various national and international festivals, and his second national touring solo exhibition, Shame and Prejudice: A Story of Resilience will visit museums across Canada until 2020.

 Stephanie Pankratz joined Glenbow’s Board in 2016 and currently serves as a member of the Audit/Investment Committee.
 Stephanie is a Partner with the Audit practice of KPMG Calgary, where she has worked for the past twelve years.
 During her career at KPMG, Stephanie has focused on providing audit and audit-related services to public clients across a wide variety of industries including oil and gas, power and agriculture.
 Stephanie is a Chartered Professional Accountant and received a Masters of Professional Accounting from the University of Saskatchewan and a Bachelor of Commerce from the University of Calgary.
 Stephanie is a Vice Chair of the United Way Women’s Leadership Council and served on the public practice working group for the Institute of Chartered Accountants of Alberta from 2014-2016.